19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Exploration/Overland Journeys.md

 The following roles determine what each party member is doing during the journey.

 There should be at least one of each role filled.
-If multiple players do the same role, the one with the higher [Ability Score](../../Player%20Characters/The%20Ability%20Scores/Ability%20Scores.md) rolls with [Advantage](../Die%20Rolling%20Mechanics/Advantage.md).
+If multiple players do the same role, they both roll.

 ### Navigator